Entanglement structure for finite system under dual-unitary dynamics: Bipartite Entanglement Generation

-At this point, it becomes important to stress that while our results till now consider the variation of two specific metrics viz. $\mathbb{E}(v_E)$ and $\mathbb{E}(\lambda_1)$ with respect to each other, entangling power still plays an implicit role in the overall picture, beyond affecting the mixing rate.
-Take the case when $e_P(U) = 0$, there is no entanglement buildup, leading to vanishing entanglement velocity.
-In the following section we elaborate on the role of entangling power, by presenting results for the explicit buildup of entanglement with time over the ensemble $\{ U' \}_{u,v}$, taking circuit operators $C_t$ with increasing $t$.
+At this point, it becomes important to stress that while our results till now consider the variation of two specific metrics viz. $\mathbb{E}(\mathcal{S}_A^{(2)})$ and $\mathbb{E}(\lambda_1)$ with respect to each other, entangling power still plays an implicit role in the overall picture, beyond affecting the mixing rate.
+Take the case when $e_P(\hat{U}) = 0$, there is no entanglement buildup, leading to a vanishing normalised entanglement $\mathcal{S}_A$.
+In the following section we elaborate on the role of entangling power, by presenting results for the explicit buildup of entanglement with time over the ensemble $\{ \hat{U}' \}_{u,v}$, taking the example of circuit operators $C_{2t}$ with increasing values of $t$.